 Activities

 Narrative in song

-Digital: Learn the full version of the chant ‘Rubbish Rap’ from Vocal Ease MORE (Module 1).
+Digital Learn the full version of the chant ‘Rubbish Rap’ from Vocal Ease MORE (Module 1).
 The lyrics are included at the end of this document.
 Pause and play to assist in learning the song.
 Practice keeping the beat with the music as it is learnt.

 Think about the narrative of this rap.
 What is the meaning of the story it tells?
 Why is it important?
 What is the argument behind the text?
 Does rapping help you to understand both the narrative and the meaning of the argument it is presenting about waste?

 Discuss the issues raised through this rap with peers and the students’ households.
 What part are the students doing at school and as a family to play their part in helping to reduce waste in the environment?